Six Months Misreading Market Demand — The $60K Lesson and the Signal Diagnostic I Built From It

 Q: How does the Weekly Signal Review help me catch misreads before they become a 6-month, $60K problem?

-A: Every Monday you spend about 15 minutes listing who reached out, which conversations felt easy, and what closed, so if 70% of inbound demand is coming from established operators and your current target still requires 8–12 conversations per close, you can redirect effort within 4–8 weeks instead of after half a year.
+A: Every Monday you spend about 15 minutes listing who reached out, which conversations felt easy, and what closed so if 70% of inbound demand comes from established operators while your current target still needs 8–12 conversations per close, you can redirect effort within 4–8 weeks instead of after half a year.

 Q: What changes in my revenue and effort once I follow signal filtering instead of sunk-cost plans?